brewinapps/ios-maven-plugin/README.md

 ## Requirements
 1. The plugin relies on several tools that are only available on Mac OS X: xcodebuild, xcrun and agvtool.
 Install the Xcode Command Line Tools (Xcode -> Preferences... -> Downloads).
-2. To let maven-ios-plugin take care of versioning, be sure to set 'Versioning System' in the project settings to `apple-generic`
+2. To let ios-maven-plugin take care of versioning, be sure to set 'Versioning System' in the project settings to `apple-generic`

 ## Maven Goals